nazy67/managing_terraform_state_file/README.md

     show                Show a resource in the state
 ```

-`terraform state list` - is a command which lists the resources (types of resoucres) and their names that was created and currently sitting in state file.
-Output from this command will be like this, in my case I have two instances:
+`terraform state list` - is a command which lists all the resources (types of resources) and their names, that was created and currently sitting in state file.
+Output from this command will be like this, in my case I have two instances and security group:

 ```
 aws_instance.first_ec2
 aws_instance.second_ec2
+aws_security_group.sg_for_ec2
 ```

 ```